-If you are interested in participating and would like to know more, please contact Ebere Ugwuodo at Ebere.Ugwuodo@gcu.ac.uk.
+If you are interested in participating and would like to know more, please get in touch with Ebere Ugwuodo at Ebere.Ugwuodo@gcu.ac.uk.

 How do I contact the study team?

 You can get more study information or discuss the project with the research team: